-To ensure that all appropriate payment records are retained and stored for the defined period, in accordance with the Records Retention and Destruction Schedule/information Asset Register.
+To ensure that all appropriate payment records are retained and stored for the defined period, in accordance with the document retention schedule.

 4.4 PAYMENTS TO EMPLOYEES AND MEMBERS

 Staff costs are the largest item of expenditure for most authority services.
 It is therefore important that payments are accurate, timely, made only where they are due for services to the authority and that payments accord with individuals' conditions of employment.
 It is also important that all payments are accurately and completely recorded and accounted for and that Members' allowances are authorised in accordance with the scheme adopted by the Full Council.